lennonokun/hustle/README.md

 * config
   - how to handle enum fields?
   - better error handling
-  - implement finish, unknowns,
-  - implement unknowns
+  - unknowns
-  - install default into usr/share
-  - add graying
-  - feedback theme for grayed?
+  - set theme not just palette?
   - find out how to remove serde_json dependency from config (features)
 * create github releases?
 * make more easily installable